polecat-dev/opensearch-curator/README.md

 OpenSearch Curator keeps OpenSearch clusters tidy.
 It ships a Click-based CLI, CLI singletons, and an API surface you can script against for recurring housekeeping tasks such as delete, snapshot, rollover, and remote store conversion.

+## Project Status & Origins

+This repository is a fork of the final Elasticsearch Curator release (8.0.21) plus the upstream `es_client` helper library.
+Both projects were Apache 2.0 licensed and serve as the base for the OpenSearch-focused rewrite you see here.
+The migration is still ongoing—expect a few edges to be rough while actions, docs, and integration tests are reworked for OpenSearch-only clusters.
+Please file issues for any missing parity or behavior regressions you find.

+Community help is welcome!
+Whether it is reviewing code, adding test coverage, or proving out new OpenSearch 3.x features, contributions make the port more stable for everyone.

 ## Highlights

 - Supports OpenSearch 2.x and 3.x via `opensearch-py`